 - a.
 Buildings should be broken down into smaller parts to avoid monotonous or continuous design and the appearance of mass. - b.
-Exterior design that provides the appearance of multiple structures is encouraged to reduce scale and minimize mass. - with exposed aggregate, banding, texturing, or c.
-Building mass should be broken up with mulother similar decorative finish treatment.
-High quality synthetic materials that adequate - d.
-Structures of two-stories or higher should have articulated facades to minimize the appearance of mass, as well as multiple roof lines with corresponding gables.
+Exterior design that provides the appearance of multiple structures is encouraged to reduce scale and minimize mass. - c.
+Building mass should be broken up with mul-

+- tiple roof and ridgelines perpendicular with one another. - d.
+Structures of two-stories or higher should have articulated facades to minimize the appearance of mass, as well as multiple roof lines with corresponding gables. - limited to, thin brick, hardi plank, decorative e.
+Scale should be reduced by utilizing "stepdown" methods towards the public street.
+Entries and other bump out features are effective in this regard.